 If this is your only chance to see these famous Mayan ruins from the Classic period -a UNESCO World Heritage Site-, or if one day is more than enough for you, give it a try.

-This ordeal starts around 3AM with a shuttle from Antigua to Guatemala City to catch a 45-minute flight to the airport near Tikal and then take another shuttle to the site, visit some structures and then take another flight to go back to Antigua late at night.
+This 17-hour ordeal starts at 3:40AM with a shuttle from Antigua to Guatemala City to catch a 45-minute flight to the airport near Tikal and then take another shuttle to the site.
+After visiting some structures you fly back to Guatemala City and then take a shuttle to Antigua late at night.

-If you decide to go for this, you’ll have a much better experience during the dry season, especially between January and March, when it’s dry, not that hot, and prices aren’t through the roof.
+If you decide to go for this, you’ll have a much better experience during the dry season, especially between January and March, when it’s dry, not that hot (but still humid).

 See Sacred Art and Have Some Chocolate at San Juan del Obispo